 - Assimilate information presented via lecture, handouts, videos, discussions, computer, and/or other educational modalities.

 - Complete assignments such as written assignments, oral presentations, class participation, examinations, and computer-based activities.

 - Apply the assimilated information to appropriate clinical situations.

 - Effectively communicate with patients/clients, their families, faculty, and other professionals using oral, telephonic, written, and computer modalities in private and group settings.

 - Make effective use of learning resources at UT Southwestern and affiliated facilities.

 In addition to essential functions for all students, each student in the Post-Baccalaureate Certificate in Radiation Therapy Program must be able to:

-- Participate in supervised clinical activities, including walking and standing, for eight-hour days.
+- Participate in supervised clinical activities, including walking and standing, for 8-hour days.

 - Demonstrate sufficient vision acuity to monitor patients, input data, read computer monitors, and distinguish markings in dim lighting.

 - Demonstrate sufficient strength to lift, carry, and move items weighing up to 40 pounds.